Protecting our customers is our top priority.

 Users will navigate to the Comfy website, and be prompted for their email address.
 If the user enters an email domain that is configured for SAML, she is directed to a SSO page:

-This figure shows the high-level data-flow within the Comfy cloud service.
+This figure shows the high-level data-flow within the Comfy Cloud.
 A key point of decoupling is the building command queue, which separates client-side operations driven by Comfy clients from building-side operations in contact with the control system.
-The diagram is meant to demonstrate that direct access to the building gateway/TR-2 via the web/mobile platform cannot be made.
+The diagram is meant to demonstrate that direct access to the Comfy Gateway via the web/mobile platform cannot be made.

 Comfy makes use of modern technologies to protect the integrity of the service and our user's information.
 This page reviews common vulnerabilities and the way in which Comfy mitigates these risks.
 This list has been developed based on industry best practices such as OWASP Top 10, taking our technology and customer requirements into account.